-I found a burden on my heart for you, God’s Grieving Daughters.
+As I searched for Tears, Pain, Shame, and Defeat, I found instead, a burden on my heart for you, God’s Grieving Daughters.
 Women who have come to dread this time of year completely.
 Women who don’t feel like there is much to “celebrate” this weekend.
 So I wanted to write you a letter to tell you that you are not forgotten, and to assure you that there is indeed hope on the other side of your pain.
 I want to be very clear, this letter is not only intended for women who have lost a mother to death.
 I am also writing to women who have had to live with the pain of barrenness, women whose mothers are alive, but they are estranged from them, women who have buried children, or lost them to the judicial system in the form of incarceration, and women who are raising their children to the best of their ability, Continue reading “A Love Letter to Grieving Daughters”→

 Originally Published as a “Guest Blog” with Chronicles of Womanhood on May 5, 2015…..